 Rent a car in Mexico with Sixt for an affordable and exciting way to explore this vibrant country.
-Check out our branch menu to browse our large number of rental car locations.
 With branches at all major cities and airports you will be able to start your journey seamlessly, enjoying the benefits of our friendly and efficient customer service to get you on the road with comfort and ease.

-Keep reading for more information about our car rental deals in Mexico.
-Along with driving and sightseeing tips we give you some guidelines to help you get the most out of your trip.
-Check out our Places of Interest section which highlights some top destinations.
+We offer a variety of car rental deals in Mexico.
 Booking a car rental in Mexico with Sixt is simple with our easy online booking and we offer a wide choice of pick up locations.
 From vacation hot spots like Puerto Vallarta and Playa del Carmen to the big cities of Mexico City and Monterrey you can find us where you need us to rent a car in Mexico.

 The renter and the authorized drivers must present their driving license, a valid ID card or passport at time of pick up.
 For citizens of Mexico you must present your valid IFE or INE with minimum 2 years of antiquity or your passport.